Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 }
 ```

-In order to enable localization we are using [next-localization](https://github.com/StarpTech/next-localization) library.
+To enable localization, the sample app uses the [next-localization](https://github.com/StarpTech/next-localization) library.

-> NOTE: If your app is not multilingual, `next-localization` and references to it can be removed.
+> NOTE: If your app is not multilingual, you can remove `next-localization` and references to it.

-In `src/pages/_app.tsx` we should initialize it using `I18nProvider`:
+In `src/pages/_app.tsx`, the `App` initializes using `I18nProvider` with the properties:
 * `pageProps.locale` - provided by nextjs.
 * `dictionary` - fetched from dictionary service.

-Translations fetched in `src/lib/page-props-factory.ts` using `DictionaryService`.
+The `DictionaryService` fetches translations in `src/lib/page-props-factory.ts`.

 ```tsx
 function App({ Component, pageProps }: AppProps): JSX.Element {